rust-lang/book/nostarch/chapter13.md

 The implementation of the `search` function from Listing 12-19

-We can write this code in a more concise way using iterator adaptor methods.
+We can write this code in a more concise way using iterator adapter methods.
 Doing so also lets us avoid having a mutable intermediate `results` vector.
 The functional programming style prefers to minimize the amount of mutable state to make code clearer.
 Removing the mutable state might enable a future enhancement